NEUTERING OF FEMALE CATS AND DOGS

-Ovariectomy is called the removal of only ovaries to prevent mating in older cats and it is also performed to treat ovarian cysts and tumours.It is not a much-preferred operation.
-Removing only the ovaries and leaving the uterus increases the likelihood of problems with the uterus in later periods.
+Ovariectomy involves the removal of only the ovaries, primarily to prevent mating in older cats.
+Additionally, it is utilized for treating ovarian cysts and tumors.
+However, this procedure is not the most commonly chosen option.
+Opting for ovariectomy, where only the ovaries are removed while leaving the uterus intact, may increase the risk of uterine problems in the future.

-It can be performed in the females is with sexual maturity However, it is also generally preferred for the ones physically developed.
+While it can be performed in sexually mature females, it is generally preferred for those who are physically developed.

-It can also be used as a preventive measure in older animals in order to prevent occurring of breast tumors, which may root to ovary cystic formations in female cats and dogs, due to the disruption of hormonal metabolism.
+As a preventive measure in older animals, ovariectomy can also be used to reduce the risk of developing breast tumors, which may arise from cystic formations in the ovaries of female cats and dogs due to hormonal disruptions.

-If the operation is performed for treatment (inflammation of the uterus etc.) The drugs which given by the physician in advance should be used regularly until the day of the operation.
+In cases where the operation is performed for treatment purposes (such as addressing uterine inflammation), any prescribed medications provided by the physician should be taken regularly leading up to the day of the operation.

 Operation Technique:

-Sterilization procedures are performed in the patient’s preparation room where sedatives are given to the patient for the operation.
-For this purpose, first of all, the feathers in the operation spot are shaved and then this spot is disinfected by using an antiseptic solution.
-After these procedures, Physician decided the level of anaesthesia and the area is covered with a sterile drape and the patient is made ready for surgical intervention.
+Sterilization procedures are conducted in the patient’s preparation room, where sedatives are administered prior to the operation.
+Initially, the fur in the designated surgical area is shaved, followed by thorough disinfection using an antiseptic solution.
+Subsequently, the level of anesthesia is determined by the physician, and the area is covered with a sterile drape, preparing the patient for surgical intervention.

-The operation can start to be performed from the area called Fossa paralumbalis or the middle abdominal line called linea alba under the abdomen, according to the physician’s preference.
-After the abdominal cavity is opened and the right and left ovary are detected, ligatures are placed and the uterus and ovaries are removed by cutting.
-Muscles and skin are stitched and the operation line is closed.
+The operation may commence either from the area known as Fossa paralumbalis or along the middle abdominal line referred to as linea alba, depending on the physician’s preference.
+Once the abdominal cavity is opened and the right and left ovaries are identified, ligatures are applied, and the uterus and ovaries are excised through careful incisions.
+Muscles and skin are then sutured, completing the closure of the surgical site.

 Post-operative Considerations: